MaxPoz/Getting-and-cleaning-data-course-project/README.md

     tidydata

-  The `tidydata` set group by activities and subject and will average all the variable
+  The `tidydata` from `dat`set group by activities and subject and will average all the variable